Antonis Minou: Club career

 Minou began his career with Almopos Aridea, signing for Kastoria in 1980, and two years later, he moved to Panathinaikos, where he became known to the general public and was called to the national team.
-At Panathinaikos, he won two league titles and three cups.
-However, the difficult competition for a first-team place with Nikos Sarganis forced him to look for another team, and in the summer of 1988 he was transferred to AEK Athens.
-In his first season with AEK, he was a second choice behind Spyros Ikonomopoulos, but from the following season he became a regular and then never lost his place again, until the end of his spell at AEK.
+At Panathinaikos, he won two Championships and three Cups.
+However, the difficult competition for a first-team place with Nikos Sarganis forced him to look for another club.

+On 13 July 1988 Minou was transferred to AEK Athens for a fee of 50 million drachmas.
+In his first season with AEK, he was a second choice behind Spyros Ikonomopoulos, but from the following season he became a regular and never lost his place, until the end of his spell at AEK.
 The decision by the club's management to release him in the summer of 1993 was said to be surprising, since he was the first-choice goalkeeper in his last two seasons in which the team won the league, while also playing in the national team.
-With AEK he won three championships, one Greek Super Cup and one Greek League Cup.
-After leaving AEK, Minou joined Apollon Athens, where he played for three seasons before ending his playing career.
+With AEK he won three Championships, one Greek Super Cup and one Greek League Cup.

+In the summer of 1993 his contract with AEK expired and on 9 July Minou joined Apollon Athens alongside his teammate, Takis Karagiozopoulos.
+There he played for three seasons before ending his career at a footballer at the age of 38.